-Risks Related to our Financial Position and Need for Additional Capital
+Risks Related to Our Financial Position and Need for Additional Capital

-We are an oncology focused biopharmaceutical company with a limited operating history and have incurred significant losses since our inception.
+We are a clinical stage biopharmaceutical company with a limited operating history and have incurred significant losses since our inception.
 We expect to incur losses over at least the next several years and may never achieve or maintain profitability.

-We are an oncology focused biopharmaceutical company with a limited operating history.
+We are a clinical stage biopharmaceutical company with a limited operating history.
 Since our inception, we have incurred significant operating losses.
-We reported net loss of \$76.0 million for the year ended December 31, 2021 and our net loss was \$25.6 million and \$8.1 million for the three months ended June 30, 2022 and 2021, respectively.
-Our net loss was \$56,9 million and \$45,0 million for the six months ended June 30, 2022 and 2021, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$148.7 million.
+We reported net losses of \$19.2 million and \$31.4 million for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023 we had an accumulated deficit of \$231.7 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through sales of our equity interests.
 As such, we expect that it will be several years, if ever, before we have a product candidate ready for regulatory licensure and commercialization.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
 To become and remain profitable, we must succeed in developing, obtaining marketing licensure for and commercializing products that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including, without limitation, procuring clinical- and commercial-scale manufacturing, successfully completing preclinical studies and clinical trials of our product candidates, establishing arrangements with third parties for the conduct of our clinical trials, obtaining marketing licensure for our product candidates, manufacturing, marketing and selling any products for which we may obtain marketing licensure, discovering or obtaining rights to additional product candidates, identifying collaborators to develop product candidates we identify or additional uses of existing product candidates and successfully completing development of product candidates for our collaboration partners.
+This will require us to be successful in a range of challenging activities, including, without limitation, procuring clinical- and commercial-scale manufacturing, successfully completing preclinical studies and clinical trials of our product candidates, establishing arrangements with third parties for the conduct of our clinical trials, obtaining marketing licensure for our product candidates, identifying collaborators to develop product candidates we identify or additional uses of existing product candidates and successfully completing development of product candidates for our collaboration partners.